gchq/Palisade-services/services-manager/src/doc/README.md

 ```
 When testing your new configuration, you may find the config flag useful:
  1. Write a new configuration `application-mynewprofile.yaml`
- 2. See what the services-manager has been given by Spring - run `java -jar -Dspring.profiles.active=mynewprofile services-manager-0.4.0-SNAPSHOT-exec.jar --config` and the Java object representing the configuration should be printed
+ 2. See what the services-manager has been given by Spring - run `java -jar -Dspring.profiles.active=mynewprofile executable.jar --config` and the Java object representing the configuration should be printed
  3. Need more?
-Add the debug profile too - run `java -jar -Dspring.profiles.active=debug,mynewprofile services-manager-0.4.0-SNAPSHOT-exec.jar --config`
+Add the debug profile too - run `java -jar -Dspring.profiles.active=debug,mynewprofile executable.jar --config`

 ## License